SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/CONTRIBUTING.md

   is necessary because release notes are automatically generated from these messages.

      ```shell
-     git commit -a -S
+     git commit -a --gpg-sign
      ```
   Note: The optional commit `-a` command line option will automatically "add" and "rm" edited files.

-  Note: The command line option `-S` generates a signed commit, which is required to make a contribution (See [Developer Certificate of Origin](./LICENSES/DCO.txt))
+  Note: The command line option `-S/--gpg-sign` generates a signed commit, which is required to make a contribution (See [Developer Certificate of Origin](./LICENSES/DCO.txt))

 * Push your branch to GitHub: